 Scope: Full exterior and interior glazing package.
 Multi-span curtain walls, glass vestibule entrance doors, interior storefronts, louvers, and panels.

-Scope: Three headhouse glass enclosures, elevator glass and panel shaft enclosure, and horizontal sunshades.
+Scope: Three curtainwall headhouse glass enclosures, elevator glass and panel shaft enclosure, and horizontal sunshades across a complex below-grade transit structure.

 Project Context: Pedestrian tunnel crossing connecting the NIH campus with Walter Reed National Military Medical Center.
 49-foot-diameter shaft, 128-foot deep, with a 30-foot connector tunnel into the existing Medical Center Metro station.
 Winner of the Montgomery County Maryland Quality Initiative Award of Excellence and the National Engineering Excellence Award (ACEC).